Ubersmake/Adventure/README.md

 # Adventure

-A Markdown-driven, Choose Your Own Adventure engine.
+A Markdown-driven, Choose Your Own Adventure-inspired, interactive story engine.
 The successor to [Lysithea](https://github.com/ubersmake/lysithea).

 ## Format

-Adventure treats Markdown as Markdown, with these differences:
+Adventure treats Markdown as Markdown.
+However, it does the following differently, in order to make interactive stories possible:

 * Sections are defined as all content between H1s, or the last H1 in a file and the end of a file.
 Sections are effectively pages, and define all text that can be displayed to the reader at a given moment.